kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 # PHP Translation and Dictionary REST API Classes

+## Classes

+### Translation and Dictionary lookup

+- `AzureTranslator`

+   Also contains an `examples` method to return example phrases for a definition.

+- `SystranTranslator`

+   Many definition are accompanied with example expressions.

+-  `RestClient`

+    Base class with static factory method

+- `LeipzipSentenceFetcher`

+   Returns example sentences

+## PHP 8.1 Comments

 This code requires PHP 8.1 because it uses:

-- an Enumeration (that also implements an interface)
+- an Enumeration that also implements an interface

 - readonly class properties (that are assigned and promoted to class members on the constructor).